 FOR IMMEDIATE RELEASE May 1, 2013

-Rawling faces up to five years in prison and a $250,000 fine if convicted.
+Belcher faces up to five years in prison and a $250,000 fine on each count if convicted.

-The investigation was conducted by the United States Marshals Service.
-Assistant United States Attorney William King is in charge of the prosecution.
+The Mine Safety and Health Administration (MSHA) conducted the investigation.
+Assistant United States Attorney Blaire Malkin is in charge of the prosecution.